 When was asbestos banned on frigates?

-The use of asbestos on frigates and other ships was banned in the late 1970s, when efforts began to remove products containing this dangerous substance.
+The use of asbestos on frigates and other naval vessels was banned in the late 1970s.
+Steps were taken to remove asbestos products from ships and other military assets.

-U.S. Navy personnel may have been at risk of exposure up through the 1980s though, as asbestos removal efforts took time and cost millions of dollars.
+U.S. Navy veterans may have been at risk of asbestos exposure up through the 1980s though, as removal efforts took time and cost millions of dollars.